theaquamarine/windows-powershell-docs/docset/windows/appx/add-appxpackage.md

 ### -Register
 Indicates that this cmdlet registers an application in development mode.
 You can use development mode to install applications from a folder of unpackaged files.
-You can use the current parameter to test your Windows® Store apps before you deploy them as app packages.
+You can use the current parameter to test your Windows??
+Store apps before you deploy them as app packages.
 To register an existing app package installation, you must specify the *DisableDevelopmentMode* parameter and the *Register* parameter.
 In order to specify dependency packages, specify the *DependencyPath* parameter and the *DisableDevelopmentMode* parameter.